nmahammad/nmahammad/README.md

 🌟 Bienvenue! 🌟

-🎓 Doing my master's journey at ISEP in Paris.
+🎓 Doing my master's at ISEP in Paris.

 Actively interested in:
 -  🧮 Applied mathematics